 The District is required to adopt an operating budget prior to the beginning of its fiscal year, referred to as the original budget.
-During the year, the District amended that budget for known changes in circumstances such as updated enrollment levels, legislative funding, funding changes from grants or other local sources, staffing changes, insurance premium changes, special education estimate changes, and employee contract settlements.
-The original budget anticipated an increase in year-end fund balance of \$19,883, while the final amended budget anticipated an increase of \$1,178,391 in year-end fund balance.
+During the year, the District may amend that budget for known changes in circumstances such as updated enrollment levels, legislative funding, funding changes from grants or other local sources, staffing changes, insurance premium changes, special education estimate changes, and employee contract settlements.
+During the year the District amended the budget increasing revenues and other financing sources by \$406,524 and increasing expenditures by \$1,104,146.